Maximizing Your Medicare

 What switches can you make during the Medicare Annual Enrollment period?

-This year’s annual election period starts on October 15th and ends on December 7th, don’t skip out on the chance to put yourself into the best plan for next year.
+This year’s annual election period starts on October 15th and ends on December 7th.
+Don’t skip out on the chance to put yourself into the best plan for next year.
 Anyone can use the Annual Election Period (AEP) to change their Medicare coverage.
-Every year, you can use our Medicare plan finder tool for free to review the available plans.
+You can use our Medicare plan finder tool for free to review the available plans every year.

 *Avoid letting your existing plan auto-renew without reviewing it.
 Your policy can become much more expensive if you forget to do this.
 This is because each year, your medicare insurer can update their plans.
 They can update their policies: the prices of your existing policy, your policy’s network can change, or your plan’s formulary can change.